 We will process your data for the purposes of our legitimate interest, except where such interests are overridden by your interests or fundamental rights or freedoms:

 We may pass your information to our third-party service providers, agents, subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf, for example to process website payments, or to email you our newsletter.
+This may include holding your information in cloud-based services.
 We will only disclose the personal information necessary to deliver the services which will never include using your data for their own direct marketing purposes.

 We will not pass your information to any other third-parties, unless you have requested us to do so, or we are required to by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 We will not share your information with third-parties for marketing purposes.

 We normally provide information about your visit to Google Analytics to help us improve and optimise our services.
 We only share this information in a form that does not directly identify you.

 Our websites may contain links to third-party websites, including social media buttons like Twitter, LinkedIn and Facebook.
 Your use of these third party services is entirely optional.
 We are not responsible for the privacy policies and/or practices of these third party services, and you are responsible for reading and understanding those third party services’ privacy policies.